|

 terrain kept it isolated from the region's industrial center.

-The construction of the trolley
+The construction of the Mount Washington

-Washington (Coal Hill) was the catalyst that brought real change to the South
+heart of Coal Hill was the catalyst that brought real change to the South

 Hills.
 Streetcar service was established in Brookline.
 With a direct link to